CHARLOTTE BYDWELL

 Search

-ACTING FOR DANCER: MOVING INTO LANGUAGE
+DISCOVER: MOVING INTO LANGUAGE

 Classes begin with a series of physical improvisations aimed at tapping into the dancer’s impulses and at generating a sense of freedom & play in their initial experience of the text.
 The dancer is released from any pressure to perform the words and encouraged to discover the world that exists around the words.
 They learn how to inhabit a character’s circumstances & point-of-view, and how to place that character within the dynamics of a scene.